Catholic Church in Chile

 The Catholic Church in Chile is part of the worldwide Catholic Church, under the spiritual leadership of the Pope, the curia in Rome, and the Episcopal Conference of Chile.

 The Church is composed of 5 archdioceses, 18 dioceses, 2 territorial prelatures, 1 apostolic vicariate, 1 military ordinariate and a personal prelature (Opus Dei).
 The government observes the following Catholic Holy Days as national holidays (if on a week day): Good Friday, Christmas, Feast of the Virgin of Carmen, the Feast of the Immaculate Conception, the Feast of Saints Peter and Paul, the Feast of the Assumption, and All Saints Day.

 The Catholic Church in Chile has had a complex relationship with the Chilean state, particularly during the latter half of the 20th century, with the government of Salvador Allende and the dictatorship of Augusto Pinochet.
 The influence of liberation theology and political ideologies also contributed to internal disagreements and changing Church attitudes.

-In 2012, 66.6% of Chilean population over 15 years of age claimed to be of Catholic creed – a decrease from the 70% reported by the 2002 census.
-A report in 2021 indicated that this number had further declined to 42%, a record low.(Encuesta Nacional Bicentenario 2021) The Catholic Church sexual abuse cases in Chile, especially Karadima case which came to light in 2010 and led to Karadima's conviction in 2011, had a strongly negative influence on Chilean public opinion of the Church.
+In 2024, 54% of the Chilean population self-identified as Catholic in the census; last time religion was considered in the census, in 2002, it was 70% of the population.
+A report in 2021 indicated that this number had declined to 42%.
+The Catholic Church sexual abuse cases in Chile, especially the Karadima case which came to light in 2010 and led to Karadima's conviction in 2011, had a negative influence on Chilean public opinion of the Church.
 Chilean trust in the Catholic Church plummeted from 61% in 2010 to 38% in 2011, and 36% in 2017; the lowest of any Latin American country.
-The percentage of Chileans who called themselves Catholic also steadily decreased from 73% in 2007 to 45% in 2017.